V-E-N-O-X/v2/README.md

      - [Support](https://whatsapp.com/channel/0029VaHt1710AgWB1B0Lkg0Q)

 Remember that this code is provided as-is, and there will be few major changes of it.
-Feel free to use it at your own risk and do not revamp it
+Feel free to experiment with on it by keeping in mind that it is not from official whatsapp